sinhp/Sina-Hazratpour/Jekyll.md

 **MathJax** is an open source JavaScript display engine for mathematics that works in all browsers.

 [Kramdown](https://kramdown.gettalong.org/) comes with optional support for LaTeX to PNG rendering via MathJax within math blocks.
 This [blogpost](http://gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/) has a good tutorial on how to use MathJax with Jekyll.
+Also, you will probably find the official [MathJax](http://docs.mathjax.org/en/latest/start.html) website useful.